FindoraNetwork/platform/components/cli2/README.md

 ```

 A transaction containing the description of the new asset has been created and submitted
-to the Findora blockchain.
+to the testnet blockchain.
 Now Alice can issue some *AliceCoin*.

 ```bash
 > findora simple-issue-asset AliceCoin 10000